sobalgi/DLA/README.md

 ### Future Work

-- **Are we there yet in perdicting the stickiness more accurately?!**
+- Question : **Are we there yet in predicting the stickiness (k) accurately?!** Answer : Definetely not !!!
-- We can do even better by carefully analysing all the other features and bitting better models such as linear regression with L1/L2 regularizers or SVR (Support Vector Regressor) with RBF kernel.
+- We can do even better by carefully analysing all the other features and fitting better models such as linear regression with L1/L2 regularizers or SVR (Support Vector Regressor) with RBF kernel.